1. Begin with gratitude.

-You want to be a “dreamer.”
+You want to be a dreamer.
 Dream of the possibilities for yourself, your family and for others.
-If you had a dream that you let grow cold, re-ignite the dream!
+If you had a dream that you let grow cold, re-ignite the dream.
 Fan the flames.
 Life is too short to let it go.

-Rich people understand that with a little creativity, a willingness to be unconventional and an open mind, they can have both.
+But you can learn to understand that with a little creativity, a willingness to be unconventional and an open mind, they can have both.
 When you build your life on the “Both!” mentality, you will see opportunities that you were once blind to.

 What about you?
 Are you a possibility theorist or a fear-based thinker?